 One of Banff’s most popular summer destinations, this Parks Canada campsite is closed for the winter, however, visitors can still come to take in the epic view of the frozen lake.
 With the crisp blue skies and winter sun beginning its descent, the photos we captured here made for some of our favourites from the entire tour.

-Another popular spot on the Banff Photography Tour is Minnewanka Lake.
+Another popular spot on Banff Photography Tours is Minnewanka Lake.
 This picture-perfect setting has an endless list of activities and adventures, no matter the season or temperature.
 During our stop we saw all sorts of visitors out and about, enjoying everything from fat biking and cross country skiing, to snowshoeing, skating and more.

 Interesting Fact: During World War II the lake was dammed to make way for a hydroelectric plant, raising the water level up 90 feet.
 In the process, these rising waters completely submerged the original collection of small lakeside resorts, leaving an entire town preserved underneath the surface.
 This unique “sunken ghost town” now draws scuba divers from all over the world who come to explore this underwater treasure!

 The Banff Bachelors

 As we continued our tour with Matt, we were fortunate enough to meet up with the “Banff Bachelors”.
 This group of male Elk had been kicked out of their herd for the year, as they were not strong enough to compete with bigger males and earn their own harems of females during the rut.
 Banding together, these guys now spend their days helping each other find food and grow bigger and stronger, in the hopes that they’ll be able to successfully compete for their spot in the herd during next year’s rut.